taatuut/mongeoexperts/README.md

 * Use Compass to connect to Atlas, then explore the datasets, e.g. the shipwreck data <TODO: description schema analysis with map image, select, export code>

 # Contact

+Feel free to contact me with any questions and remarks.
+Also about issues you run into and possible improvements.
+The usual works-on-my-machine-disclaimer: this code should run out of the box with just an Atlas connection string added, if not ping me and we'll dive into it.
+Of course I envourage everyone to adapt the code at their needs, change it to load real world data, and add more features! :-)

 ```
 {